Panasonic FZ2000 vs Sony RX10

-The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Sony Cyber-shot DSC-RX10 are two digital cameras that were announced, respectively, in September 2016 and October 2013.
+The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Sony Cyber-shot DSC-RX10 are two digital cameras that were revealed to the public, respectively, in September 2016 and October 2013.
 Both the FZ2000 and the RX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is notably smaller (19 percent) than the Panasonic FZ2000.
 Moreover, the RX10 is markedly lighter (11 percent) than the FZ2000.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ2000 gets 350 shots out of its DMW-BLC12 battery, while the RX10 can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 can be charged via the USB port, which can be very convenient when travelling.